 He attained his goal of seeing the world when he pursued doctoral studies, also in computer science, at Northwestern University in Chicago, US between 2007 and 2012.
 In late 2008, he read one of the first papers about data center and cloud computing just as the emerging field was beginning to become popular.
 “I was very interested and I knew it would become huge and influential,” he said.
 He has been pursuing this topic ever since.
 No wonder he refers to his time at Northwestern as an experience that changed him a lot.

 In August 2009, one month after his first child was born, he went from Chicago to Beijing’s Microsoft Research Lab for a three-month internship.
-Feeling most inspired and returning to the US in the Fall, he was so fascinated that he worked for several months non-stop, even during Christmas and New Year when there was no one else in the university’s computer laboratory, to write a paper on data center and cloud computing.
+Feeling most inspired and returning to the US in the Fall, he was so fascinated that he worked for several months non-stop, even during Christmas and New Year when there was no one else in the university’s computer laboratory, to write a paper on data center.
 His efforts paid off and the paper was accepted by the flagship conference in the field, ACM SIGCOMM, as a Best Paper Candidate in August 2010 when he was still a PhD student.
 The achievement of publishing his paper in an international conference, known for its extremely low acceptance rate, marked a turning point in his life.

 “My wife was very supportive; she sacrificed a lot to make that happen,” he said.
 Today, he talks about his three children, aged 11, eight and one, with a big, happy smile.
 He has also continued to contribute to the conference with the first two homegrown papers from Hong Kong in ACM SIGCOMM 2016.
 He explained the challenge behind his research.
 “Unlike theory research, research on data center and cloud computing requires a lot of time to build a real system using many computers.
 So it could take two to three years to build one system for one paper.”
 (To learn about the hard work behind, read the article on the CSE Department’s WeChat public account.)